 FiLM REViEW: The Evil Dead, 1981

 By modern horror movie standards this venerable old classic starts off pretty slowly.
-But it also builds very nicely.
+But it builds nicely.
 A lost art, perhaps?
-In our contemporary world of constant thrills…

 Sam Raimi already has some chops – this is his directorial debut! – visually speaking, with only Into The Woods as warm up.
 Tricks like the wobbly low-to-the-ground camera , scooting over the rather squalid terrain…

-Ash and Scotty are the last, as all the gals get possessed first.
-But after Scotty’s failed solo escape bid, pretty soon it’s just Ash… and, as Scotty fades, it also switches into a more overtly comic mode…
+Ash and Scotty are the last; all three gals get possessed first.
+But not long after Scotty’s failed solo escape bid, it’s just Ash… As Scotty fades, and the gore revs up, the movie switches into a more overtly absurd and even morbidly comic mode…

-It’s alternately amazing, and preposterous.
+It’s alternately jaw-droppingly amazing, and utterly preposterous.
 Scary, then silly.
 But there are some terrific passages.
 A favourite for me is the several minutes of Ash’s apparent descent into madness.
-Some of the camera angles and lighting are fab.
+The camera angles and lighting are, at times, terrific.

-And then there’s the whole epic lo-fi meltdown.
-Which is extraordinary.
+And then there’s the whole epic lo-fi gore meltdown, which is extraordinary.
 Porridge?
 Plasticine?
 God knows…

 Leave a Reply